What is the drug thought to do in the body?

 Phase 2

-The Phase 2 randomised, placebo-controlled, double-blind clinical trial recruited 71 people with MND who were taking 60 mg of ibudilast daily together with riluzole across 6 months, with a follow-up six month open-label phase.
+The Phase 2 randomised, placebo-controlled, double-blind clinical trial recruited 71 people with MND who took 60 mg of ibudilast daily together with riluzole across 6 months.
 The treatment was shown to be safe and well-tolerated.
-Results of secondary outcome measures showed that, in some participants, the ALSFRS-R score didn’t decline.
-More detailed analyses revealed a connection between reduced disease progression while on ibudilast and higher survival rates after the treatment.
+In some participants, the ALSFRS-R score did not decline.
+However, the trials objective was to check it was safe in people with MND, so further research is needed to gather evidence on whether it is beneficial for people with MND.
 You can read more about the trial here.

 Latest News